 - Wandering Akasaka's backstreets to discover outstanding bars and restaurants

-Akasaka is home to many embassies, including Cambodia, Canada, Iraq, Mexico, San Marino, Spain, Syria and the United States
+Akasaka is home to many embassies, including Cambodia, Canada, Mexico, San Marino, Spain, Syria and the United States

 ARK Hills, an iconic office, hotel, retail and residential complex, opened in 1986, encapsulates the area in its name—ARK (Akasaka, Roppongi and Kasumigaseki)

 You can reach the Akasaka area via several of Tokyo's train lines.

 Akasaka Station is on the Chiyoda Line, and most of the area's main sights are within walking distance from this station.
 If you're coming from Shinjuku Station, take the Marunouchi Line to Kokkaigijido-mae Station and transfer to the Chiyoda Line for Akasaka.

 Contemporary sights and backstreet delights